nionio6915/Euclid_Probe/README.md

 https://www.mcmaster.com/5862K223/

 ### Screws for mounitng magnets
-Pilot holes are size for 2-56 M2x0.4 self tapping plastic screws.
+Pilot holes in the PCB are sized for 2-56 or M2x0.4 self tapping plastic screws.
 Where to find 4 of them?
 Good question!
 Junked kids toys or electronics.
 If all else fails, through drill it and use an M2 or 2-56 flat head screw and nut from the hardware store.
 A dab of Loctite or super-glue will keep it together nicely.
+Hobby shops often have these litle screws too.

 ![Trim Craft Aviation RC](https://www.trimcraftaviationrc.com/) is a known good supplier for small lots of heatserts and Imperial and Metric fasteners in Steel, Stanless Steel, and Nylon.

 ## Bottom Board Assembly:
 Solder the switch to the board, noting that the switch orientation is such that the plunger is towards the rear end of the board.
 You can clip the excess tails of the pins if desire.
 If you are using a right angle header mounted to the underside of the top board, you might need to clip them for clearance.
+It is also suggested that you put on a piece of Kapton tape or similar to insulate the exposed contacts.
+Nail polish or model enamel works well too.

-Test out your magnets for their polarity and proper orientation.
-The magnets area ideally orientated so that their poles alternate fore-aft on the board.
+[b]Test out your magnets for their polarity and proper orientation.[/b]  The magnets area ideally orientated so that their poles alternate fore-aft on the board.
 This way, when the tool aproaches the probe in the dock, the leading magnet's polarity is same as the first magnet on the probe it encounters.
 Since these two magnets are of the same polarity, they are repulsed instead of attracted to each other, and the probe will pass this magnet and only get picked up when the pairs of magnets are aligned.

 ![iso](/images/mag-polarity.png)